Here is the version history of the RCPano app.

 - Updated Video-Framework, less energy consumption.

-- Fixed a potential crash after finishing the panorama.
+- Fixed a crash after finishing the panorama in Enhanced AEB mode.

 - Support for the Inspire 1.